act-rules/act-rules.github.io/_rules/menuitem-non-empty-name-m6b1q3.md

 ---
 id: m6b1q3
-name: Menuitem has non-empty accessible name
+name: DEPRECATED - Menuitem has non-empty accessible name
 rule_type: atomic
 description: |
   This rule checks that each element with a `menuitem` role has a non-empty accessible name.